(Originally posted May 29, 2012;

 The idea comes up in science fiction movies and stories involving time travel.
 Time travelers to the past are supposed to be abundantly cautious not to change anything in history for fear of ultimately transforming the future, or present, or wherever they came from and want to return to!
+Although I think Dr. Who may be the exception to this rule.

 These notions speak to cause and effect where something happens and something else results.
 The results can spread out like ripples from a stone tossed into the water, going on and on.